Antelope (1798 ship)

-Antelope was a French vessel launched in 1795 and captured circa 1798.
+Antelope was a French vessel launched in 1795 that the British captured circa 1798.
 She sailed primarily as a West Indiaman until circa 1804 when Daniel Bennett purchased her and sent her out as a privateer operating off South America, first in the Atlantic and then the Pacific.
 A Spanish armed merchantman captured her in 1805, in a single ship action that resulted in the death of Antelope's master.
 A Spanish merchant then sent Antelope to Spain.

 West Indiaman

 Antelope first appeared in Lloyd's Register (LR) in 1799.
 The surveyors designated her "AN" – almost new,i.e., less than three years old.

 Captain Robert Younghusband acquired a letter of marque on 6 June 1799, and sailed from Deal for Demerara on 18 June.
 From Demerara she sailed to Surinam.

 Captain John Pashley acquired a letter of marque on 26 July 1805.

 Privateer

 Samuel Bennett purchased Antelope in 1804, and her first master for him appears to have been John Samuel Parker.
 She only appeared under Bennett's ownership in the Register of Shipping for 1806 (and never in LR), it gives her trade as London–Southern Fishery.

-On 10 January 1805 Captain James Mortlock acquired a letter of marque.
+On 10 January 1805, Captain James Mortlock acquired a letter of marque.
 Although Bennett owned whaling ships and Antelope sailed for the South Seas, she was a privateer, not a whaler.

 An Antelope and Lucy, both listed as privateers, were at Portsmouth on 25 January.
 Antelope may have returned to London because she was listed as being at Deal on 28 February, waiting to sail to the South Seas.